kirru2198/My_Docker/Docker_Storage/Repo/Docker_Volume_lab.md

    - Persistent storage.
 2. **Bind Mounts**:
    - Maps a specific host directory to a container.
+   > - "Connects a specific host directory to a container."
 3. **tmpfs**:
    - Temporary storage in memory (non-persistent).